Pinechas (parashah): In classical rabbinic interpretation

-The parashah is discussed in these rabbinic sources from the era of the Mishnah and the Talmud:
+The parashah is discussed in these rabbinic sources from the era of the Mishnah and the Talmud.

 Numbers chapter 25

-Rabbi Johanan taught that Phinehas was able to accomplish his act of zealotry only because God performed six miracles: First, upon hearing Phinehas's warning, Zimri should have withdrawn from Cozbi and ended his transgression, but he did not.
+The amora Johanan bar Nappaha (180-279) taught that Phinehas was able to accomplish his act of zealotry only because God performed six miracles: First, upon hearing Phinehas's warning, Zimri should have withdrawn from Cozbi and ended his transgression, but he did not.
 Second, Zimri should have cried out for help from his fellow Simeonites, but he did not.
-Third, Phinheas was able to drive his spear exactly through the sexual organs of Zimri and Cozbi as they were engaged in the act.
-Fourth, Zimri and Cozbi did not slip off the spear, but remained fixed so that others could witness their transgression.
-Fifth, an angel came and lifted up the lintel so that Phinehas could exit holding the spear.
-And sixth, an angel came and sowed destruction among the people, distracting the Simeonites from killing Phinheas.
+Third, Phinehas was able to drive his spear exactly through the sexual organs of Zimri and Cozbi as they were engaged in the act.
+Fourth, Zimri and Cozbi did not slip off the spear but remained fixed so others could witness their transgression.
+Fifth, an angel came and lifted the lintel so that Phinehas could exit holding the spear.
+And sixth, an angel came and sowed destruction among the people, distracting the Simeonites from killing Phinehas.

-Rabbah bar bar Hana said in Rabbi Johanan's name that had Zimri withdrawn from his mistress and Phinehas still killed him, Phinehas would have been liable to execution for murder, and had Zimri killed Phinehas in self-defense, he would not have been liable to execution for murder, as Phinehas was a pursuer seeking to take Zimri's life.
+The amora Rabbah bar bar Hana said in Johanan's name that had Zimri withdrawn from his mistress and Phinehas still killed him, he would have been liable to execution for murder.
+Had Zimri killed Phinehas in self-defense, he would not have been liable to execution for murder, as Phinehas was a pursuer seeking to take Zimri's life.